Registrar

 Parchment

-The student must meet the College’s graduation requirements to be awarded a degree, diploma, or certificate.
+The student must meet the college’s graduation requirements to be awarded a degree, diploma or certificate.
 Program requirements may be found in the catalog.

-Certain programs may require a higher program cumulative grade point average. - A minimum of 1/3 of semester credit hours applicable to the award being conferred must be completed at Carl Sandburg College.
+5. A minimum of one-third of semester credit hours applicable to the award being conferred must be completed at Carl Sandburg College.

-- Diplomas or a notification that program requirements have not been satisfied will be mailed to the student approximately two weeks after final grades have been posted.
+8. Diplomas or a notification that program requirements have not been satisfied will be mailed to you approximately two weeks after final grades have been posted.
+All student academic records, including academic awards, won't be released if you have an unpaid debt to the college.
+Students who don't satisfy program requirements must submit a new graduation application indicating the term you will complete the program.

 Credit may also be awarded based on military service, DANTES or USAF coursework, College Level Examination Program (CLEP) exams, Advanced Placement (AP) exams, Biliteracy Seal of Approval, and International Baccalaureate (IB) exams.
-For more information, please review our academic catalog.
+For more information, review our academic catalog.
 Required score information is available in the Credit Granting Guide.

 Transferring to a four-year college or university from Carl Sandburg College can easily be achieved by following these steps:

-- Earn one of the transfer degrees outlined in our catalog and select Carl Sandburg College courses that match the freshman and sophomore requirements of the four-year school you plan to attend.
+1. Earn one of the transfer degrees outlined in our catalog and select Carl Sandburg College courses that match the freshman and sophomore requirements of the four-year school you plan to attend.
 Check the course equivalencies by working with your advisor and visiting our Transfer Course Equivalency Guides or by using the iTransfer website.

-- Complete an educational plan with your advisor and follow it.
+2. Complete an educational plan with your advisor and follow it.
 You may view your plan through Student Planner in mySandburg.

-Reverse Transfer
+Reverse transfer

 Questions regarding the reverse transfer process can be directed to the Admission & Records department at 309.341.5233